Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-Consistent watering is crucial for pumpkin growing beginners.
-Water the plants deeply once a week, ensuring the soil is moist but not waterlogged.
-During hot, dry periods, you may need to water more frequently.
+Consistent watering is key to successful pumpkin growing for beginners.
+Water your pumpkin plants deeply once a week, ensuring the soil is moist but not waterlogged.
+Avoid wetting the foliage to prevent fungal diseases.
 Mulching around the plants can help retain moisture and suppress weeds.

 Last updated 3 mins ago